wangzehui20/semantic-segmentation/README.md

 # Semantic Segmentation
-support semantic segmantaion, and also semi-supervised learning
+support semantic segmantaion, and also semi-supervised learning to generate pseudo labels